 The standard FICO credit score ranges from 300 to 850.
 The higher your score, the better your credit.

-To give you an idea of what your credit scores represents, refer to this chart for a simple breakdown:
+To give you an idea of what your credit scores represent, refer to this chart for a simple breakdown:

 Credit Score Ranges and Quality